Firefighters vote to strike - union

-Strike action is being planned by some of New Zealand's firefighters, according to the union.
+Strike action is being planned by some of New Zealand's firefighters, according to their union.

 The New Zealand Professional Firefighters Union today announced its members had voted overwhelmingly to reject Fire and Emergency NZ's offer to settle the collective agreement.